LoupVaillant/Monocypher/MANUAL.md

 in the past (typically by repeating parts of the random stream).
 Besides, they need an external random seed anyway.

-(it's easy to accidentally
-repeat numbers, and break the crypto),

 On Linux, you can use the `getrandom(2)` system call from `linux/random.h` (don't set any flag).